SDG&E and SoCalGas Announces Hydrogen Blending Demonstration Program - Times of San Diego

 The Hydrogen Blending Demonstration Program is part of a joint application by SoCalGas, SDG&E, Pacific Gas and Electric and Southwest Gas filed with the California Public Utilities Commission.

-`Green hydrogen is a game-changer, not only for our power and energy needs, but also for our industrial and transportation sectors, said Sen. Nancy Skinner, D-Berkeley.
-“And green hydrogen can support existing, good- paying jobs as our state and communities take steps to transition to a zero- carbon economy.”
+“Green hydrogen is a game-changer, not only for our power and energy needs, but also for our industrial and transportation sectors,” said state Sen. Nancy Skinner, D-Berkeley.
+“And green hydrogen can support existing, good- paying jobs as our state and communities take steps to transition to a zero-carbon economy.”

 If adopted by the CPUC, the demonstration program would provide an understanding of how to safely incorporate hydrogen, a zero-emission fuel, into the gas grid, a first step toward the establishment of a statewide hydrogen injection standard, according to the utility companies.